 Additionally, the programme aims to give students advanced academic skills in the interpretation of texts, the analysis and solution of conceptual problems and the communication of ideas and viewpoints to specialist and general audiences.
 The Leiden Institute for Philosophy has strong international links with philosophy departments worldwide, resulting in an active programme of visiting scholars and lecturers.

-Five specialisations; five academic disciplines
+Three specialisations; differnet academic disciplines

 - Philosophy of Humanities (MA)

-- Philosophy of Law (MA)
+- Philosophy of Law, Governance, and Politics (MA)

-- Philosophy of Natural Sciences (MA)
+- Philosophy in World Traditions (MA)

 Hone your intellect